 Visit The Sarawak Islamic Museum

-Another Kuching interesting place to visit for cultural immersion is the Sarawak Islamic Museum.
-Originally built as a school offering training to Malays so that in turn they could provide for, and strengthen their community, it opened as a museum in 1992.
+Also located by the Borneo Cultures Museum, another Kuching interesting place to visit is the Sarawak Islamic Museum.
+It was originally built as a school offering teaching training to Malays so that in turn, they could provide a high level Malay education.
+It opened as a museum in 1992.

 The Sarawak Islamic Museum is an informative, free and interesting place to visit in Kuching, Sarawak.